 When Glenn Hoddle brought in Jamie Redknapp on a cheap transfer before his contract ran out at Anfield, it looked a solid enough deal.
 However, it is turned out as many Spurs fans feared.
 Every so often, Jamie has suffered an injury that has kept him out for long periods, thus interrupting the flow in the team's progress.

-Jamie had gone a long way around to get back to White Hart Lane, where he started as a junior, but moved to Bournemouth, as he said he was homesick.
+Jamie had gone a long way around to get back to White Hart Lane, where he started as a junior, but moved to Bournemouth, as he said he was homesick and went to play for his Dad's team.
 Within months of a move to Dean Court, he was off to Liverpool !!
-There he established himself as a midfielder of vision and recognised as a pass master.
+There he established himself as a midfielder of vision and recognised as a pass master, spending ten years at Anfield.
 He became one of the "Spice Boy" gang there, who took in modelling and the finer things in life, as well as a career in football.
 His marriage to pop singer Louise Nurding, also brought them to the attention of the showbiz pages of the tabloids.

 However, he has concentrated on his career and made the England team, but injuries disrupted his own progress and he fell out of favour for club and country, when he suffered a serious knee injury.